Lee Hendrie: Aston Villa

-Born in Solihull, Hendrie was red carded on his debut for Aston Villa as a substitute in a 1–0 defeat at Queens Park Rangers on 23 December 1995.
+Born in Solihull, Hendrie was red carded on his debut as a 17-year-old for Aston Villa as a substitute in a 1–0 defeat at Queens Park Rangers on 23 December 1995.
 He went on to achieve the accolade of the club's "Young Player of the Season" award in the 1997–98 season.
 Whilst at Aston Villa he played in the 2000 FA Cup Final.

 After losing his place in the Villa team during the 2005–06 season it seemed Hendrie's long spell at Villa Park was coming to an end, with Portsmouth reportedly showing an interest in his services.
 On 29 September he joined Stoke City on loan, on the recommendation of his father.
 On 30 January 2007, he extended his loan spell with the Potters until the end of the 2006–07 season.
 He played 28 times for Stoke scoring three goals which came against Leeds United, Sunderland and Norwich City.

 During Hendrie's time with Villa, he crashed his Porsche as he tried to make a plane for a European game and his manager Graham Taylor had to deal with other disciplinary matters.